beer-psi/amnet-aime-reader/README.md

 An AMNet-compatible (-ish) AiMe reader emulator.

 Requires com2com to map from COM31 to whatever the COM port is for your game.
+Also disable AiMe reader emulation in tools.

 ## Usage